- 10 February 2020

 How much does a nurse working in Forensic Mental Health get paid?

-Nurses can find jobs in forensic mental health from Band 5 newly qualified roles up to Band 8b as nurse consultant.
+Nurses can find jobs in forensic mental health from Band 5 newly qualified roles up to Band 8b as a nurse consultant.

 What skills and qualifications do you need to become a Forensic Mental Health Nurse?